StoiridhProject/Stoiridh-Qbs-Tools/doc/source/library/qbs/qbs.rst

    :raise: :py:exc:`TypeError` when *filepath* is not a :py:class:`str` object or a
-           :py:class:`pathlib.Path` object, but also when *version* is not a :py:class:`str` object or a :py:class:`~stoiridh.qbs.tools.VersionNumber` object.
+           :py:class:`pathlib.Path` object, but also when *version* is not a :py:class:`str` object or a :py:class:`~stoiridhtools.VersionNumber` object.

    .. py:attribute:: path